Food connects

 The ideas are diverse – but not yet finalized.

-👉 What would you wish for such an evening – beyond good food?
+👉 What would you wish for on such an evening – besides good food?

-👉 Why should you be involved and what would you contribute?
+👉 Why should you participate and what would you contribute?

-We are looking forward to your thoughts and suggestions.
+We are eager to hear your thoughts and ideas.